Schlomon/Dash-Codelab-Tutorials/DashJSInTypeScriptTut/Using-DashJS-with-TypeScript-in-VSCode.md

 In VSCode, open the terminal with `Ctrl` + ` *(Alternatively you can use the "normal" terminal from the previous steps)*

-Then initialize the npm project:
+Then initialize the NPM project:

 ```sh
 npm init